-The weekly Questions assignments are built to train you on the particulars of academic writing.
+The weekly writing assignments are built to train you on the particulars of academic writing.
 Throughout your academic career, whether you are studying for an A.S. degree or a B.A., you are expected to write as a competent college student.

-Each Weekly Question is a one page of length.
-The first paragraph must answer the question.
+Each Weekly Assignment is a one page of length.
+The first paragraph must be a summary on the reading.
 In addition, the second paragraph must be on your opinion reading.

-The student will only answer 7 weekly questions out 8 for this Spring 2016 semester.
-It is up to you to choose the weeks that you would answer the weekly questions.
+The student will only write 9 weekly assignments for this winter 2016 semester.
+It is up to you to choose the weeks that you would write your weekly assignments.

-To get a good grade on the weekly questions I recommend to stick to the facts.
+To get a good grade on the weekly writings I recommend to stick to the facts.
 The point of the paper is to remain objective and detailed yet predictably short.
 Your paper should be in 12-point Times New Roman format at all times.
 Font size and style mismatches are automatic red marks on your paper and will result in a lower grade.
 You are expected to proofread your assignments before and after you print it, making sure the language and prose of your statements does three things: make sense, grammatically correct, and in syntax; deliver competent phrases that do not detract but, amplify your writing; overall language of the paper on a college level.